makersacademy/news-summary-challenge/README.md

 # Will's Readme - News Summary challenge

+To run via HttpServer:
+* Navigate to ./views
+* Run `npx http-server`
+* Navigate to one of the indicated URLs from your browser

 ```
 As a busy politician
 So I know what the big stories of the day are
 I can see all of today's headlines in one place
 ```
 * Create static index.html
+* Add index.js logic to:
   * Connect to Guardian API and return all JSON data (on document ready)
-* Add index.js logic to display dynamically:
-  *
+  * Convert JSON data, extract article titles, display on separate lines as links

 ```
 As a busy politician